Killeroo/PowerPing/README.md

      --in interval   Interval between each ping (in milliseconds) --pt type       Use custom ICMP type
      --pc code       use custom ICMP code value
-     --4             Force using IPv4
+     --dm            Display contents of ICMP message field --4             Force using IPv4
+     --short         Use shorter messages
+     --nocolor       Do not colourize ping results

      --graph address Ping an address, display results in graph view --compactgraph  Ping address, use compact graph view